 So here are the horror stories of former first-round picks gone bad.
 Very few have rebounded, and for many, this was the beginning of the end of their Fantasy reign – much like Mr. Moss.

-(Only the past 23 seasons, dating back to 1989, are included, since I didn’t play Fantasy Football before then.)
+(Only the past 27 seasons are included, dating back to 1989, since I didn’t play Fantasy Football before then.)

 T.O.’s first season in Philly (’04) was a huge success, with 14 TD catches before suffering some injuries late in the year.
 Fantasy owners should have been worried in April of ’05 – when he signed with agent Drew Rosenhaus (see Errict Rhett holdout).
 After several issues, including a contract quibble and criticism of QB Donovan McNabb, T.O. was suspended and then deactivated for the final nine games of the season.